Unlock Planning Tools in App

 There are 8 alerts for this campground.
 Camp safely!

-Building, maintaining, attending or using a fire, campfire, charcoal, coal, or wood stove is prohibited except in State Park developed camp and picnic grounds where grills and stoves are provided by the State Park.
-The use of devices fueled solely by liquid petroleum or LPG fuels that can be turned on and off is allowed.
-Such devices can only be used in an area that is barren or cleared of all overhead and surrounding flammable materials within three (3) feet of the device.
-Smoking is prohibited, except within an enclosed vehicle or building, a developed recreation site/improved site, or while standing in an area at least three feet in diameter that is barren or cleared of all flammable material.
-Campfires are allowed on the lake shoreline in areas cleared of flammable vegetation for at least 30 feet
+Due to current conditions, Stage II Fire Restrictions are now in effect at the state park.
+This prohibits building, maintaining, attending, or using a fire, campfire, charcoal, coal, or wood stove.
+Visitors can, however, use devices fueled solely by liquid petroleum or LPG fuels that can be turned on and off.
+These devices must only be used in an area that is barren or cleared of all overhead and surrounding flammable materials within three feet of the device.
+Smoking is prohibited, except within an enclosed vehicle or building.
+An exception to the campfire ban allows campfires on the lake shoreline in areas cleared of flammable vegetation for at least 100 feet.

-Currently there is no access to the lake at S. Monticello.
-The lake level is low.
+Currently there is no access to the lake at South Monticello.
+The lake level is too low.

 Please bring proof of your reservation with you to your campsite.